 - Last-minute registrations after June 20th: 556,60€ for members and 617,10€ for non-members.

-The registration fee includes: access to all conference events, a welcome package, the welcome walking cocktail dinner on the first day, catering and lunches on the second and third day, and evening dinner with social activity on the second evening.
-At the conference venue free wifi, a pc-room, and printing facilities are available.
+The registration fee includes: access to all conference events, a welcome package, the welcome walking cocktail dinner on the first day, catering and lunches on the second and third day, and evening dinner on a boat trip on the second evening.

 Opening keynote of Prof. Phillip Clark: Why Values and Voices in Interprofessional Collaboration are Important: Understanding How Narratives Can Improve Patient-Centered Teamwork.
 Phillip G. Clark is Professor and Director of both the Program in Gerontology and the Rhode Island Geriatric Education Center at the University of Rhode Island in the US.
 He holds a Doctorate in Public Health (Harvard University), and has served as a Visiting Professor at several universities in Canada, Norway, and the UK.
 His experience includes teaching healthcare teamwork, developing interprofessional health-related research and demonstration projects, and consulting on interprofessional educational development and evaluation in the US, Canada, and Europe.
 He is co-author of Healthcare Teamwork: Interprofessional Practice and Education (2nd Edition, Praeger, 2016), and his work has been published in many journals.
 Dr. Clark recently received Rhode Island’s “Making a Difference” Award in recognition of his work in promoting quality care for older adults.